berenger-eu/tbfmm/paper/paper.md

 Because the FMM is a fundamental building block for many types of simulation, its parallelization has already been investigated.
 Some strategies for parallelizing over multiple distributed memory nodes have been developed using classical HPC technologies like `MPI` [@10.5555/898758] and fork-join threaded libraries [@bramas2016optimization].
 However, when using a single node, it has been demonstrated that fork-join schemes are less efficient than task-based parallelization on multicore CPUs [@doi:10.1137/130915662].
-This is because some stages of the FMM have a small degree of parallelism (for instance at the top of the tree), while others have a high degree of parallelism with a significant workload available from the early beginning of each iteration (for instance the `P2P` in the direct pass).
+This is because some stages of the FMM have a small degree of parallelism (for instance at the top of the tree), while others have a high degree of parallelism.
+Moreover, the `P2P` in the direct pass has a significant workload available from the early beginning of each iteration.
 The task-based method is capable of interleaving the different operators, hence to balance the workload across the processing units and to spread the critical parts over time.
 Moreover, the task-based method is well designed for handling heterogeneous architecture [@doi:10.1002/cpe.3723] and has demonstrated a promising performance on distributed memory platforms too [@agullo:hal-01387482].